 It’s important to consider the following:

-- Are there any tasks you can do yourself?
-(This is an important one as NDIS funding can only be used for yard maintenance you are unable to do it yourself)
+- What tasks can you do yourself?
+(This is an important one as NDIS funding can only be used for yard maintenance you are unable to do yourself)

 - How often does your lawn need mowing?